-Sexual Harassment: The law prohibits sexual harassment under the provisions for other sexual aggressions, punishable by three-months' to three years' imprisonment.
-As of September, no cases were reported to authorities.
-Survivors were reluctant to file a complaint due to fear of reprisal.
+Sexual Harassment: The law prohibits sexual harassment under the provisions for other sexual aggressions, punishable by three months' to three years' imprisonment.
+As of December, no cases were reported to authorities.
+According to nongovernmental organization (NGO) sources, survivors were reluctant to file a complaint due to fear of reprisal.

 Reproductive Rights: There were no reports of coerced abortion or involuntary sterilization on the part of governmental authorities.
 The government provided access to sexual and reproductive health services for survivors of sexual violence.
+Emergency contraception was available as part of clinical management of rape.
+Individuals were informed and had access to safe, effective, and affordable methods of family planning.
+The government's Comprehensive Care Service for Women and the hospital provided free emergency contraception.
+Access to emergency health care, including services for the management of complications arising from abortion, was available.

 Discrimination: The law provides for the same legal status and rights for women as for men.
-The law also prohibits discrimination privately or professionally with fines up to 24,000 euros (\$27,600).
+The law also prohibits discrimination privately or professionally.
 The government enforced the law effectively.
+On March 31, parliament approved the country's first gender equality law.
+The law provides for coeducation in the education system, improved representation of women in governing bodies, and the modification of the penal code to punish the lack of consent in sexual crimes.